FAA Updates Drone Waivers to Boost Safety and Broaden Operations

 Drone as a First Responder BVLOS Waiver

-One of the most significant updates is the new Drone as a First Responder (DFR) Beyond Visual Line of Sight (BVLOS) Waiver Template.
+One of the most significant updates is the new Drone as a First Responder (DFR) Beyond Visual Line of Sight () Waiver Template.
 This notable change simplifies and speeds up the BVLOS waiver approval process from over six months to a mere few days.
 This waiver can be accessed here.

 Wildfire Red Flag Warning SGI Waiver

-The SOSC can be reached by phone at 202-267-8276 (monitored 24 hours/day) or by email at 9-ator-hq-sosc@faa.gov.
+The SOSC can be reached by phone at 202-267-8276 (monitored 24 hours/day) or by email at [email protected].

 Obstruction Shielded (OS) Waiver for Part 107 operations

-Moreover, the FAA has introduced an Obstruction Shielded (OS) Waiver for Part 107 operations.
+Moreover, the FAA has introduced an Obstruction Shielded (OS) Waiver for operations.
 It permits BVLOS flights for Part 107 remote pilots, with the condition that flights must be conducted within 50 feet of the highest natural or manmade obstacle.
 This waiver is beneficial for both public safety Part 107 and commercial Part 107 remote pilots.
 To apply for this waiver, go to the FAA Drone Zone.

 In response to confusion regarding the OS Waiver, the FAA, in collaboration with DRONERESPONDERS, will hold a webinar on June 14 at 4 p.m.
 ET.
 Registration for this webinar is available here.

-Follow DroneXL.co on your Google News feed.
+Follow us on Google News!

 Get your Part 107 Certificate

-Pass the test and take to the skies with the Pilot Institute.
+Pass the Part 107 test and take to the skies with the Pilot Institute.
 We have helped thousands of people become airplane and commercial drone pilots.
 Our courses are designed by industry experts to help you pass FAA tests and achieve your dreams.

-FTC: DroneXL.co uses affiliate links that generate income.* We do not sell, share, rent out, or spam your email, ever.
-Our email goes out on weekdays around 5:30 p.m.
+FTC: DroneXL.co is an Amazon Associate and uses affiliate links that can generate income from qualifying purchases.
+We do not sell, share, rent out, or spam your email.